Identity Change

 Description

-"Imagine two people resisting a cigarette.
-When offered a smoke, the first person says, "No thanks.
-I'm trying to quit."
-It sounds like a reasonable response, but this person still believes they are a smoker who is trying to be something else.
-They are hoping their behavior will change while carrying around the same beliefs.
+Imagine two people resisting a cigarette.
+When offered a smoke, the first person says, “No thanks.
+I’m trying to quit.”
+It sounds like a reasonable response, but this person still believes they are a smoker trying to become something else.
+They are hoping their behavior will change while holding on to the same beliefs.

 Practice